Nauru at the 2008 Summer Olympics

-Nauru competed at the 2008 Summer Olympics, that were celebrated in Beijing, China, from August 8 to August 24, 2008.
+Nauru competed at the 2008 Summer Olympics, that were celebrated in Beijing, China, from 8 August to 24 August 2008.
 Nauru was represented by the Nauru Olympic Committee, and was the only nation out of 204 participating nations and territories that sent only a single athlete, and was one of 117 that won no medals at the Games.
 The sole athlete to represent the nation was Itte Detenamo, who participated in the weightlifting, and was the flag bearer in both the opening and closing ceremonies.
 This was the same number of athletes as at the 1996 Olympics, when Marcus Stephen (who later became President of Nauru) represented the country in the same sport, but was a decrease from the nation's last appearance at the Games when three athletes were sent to Athens.
 Nauru earned a berth for the weightlifting event in the Oceania and South Pacific Olympic Weightlifting Championships in 2008 and a chance to send participants in swimming and athletics events, but chose to send only a weightlifter.
 Itte Detenamo competed in the Group B of heavyweight class, fifteenth and last event of the weightlifting.
 He did not earn a medal, but finished with a personal best.